nf-core/website/markdown/events/2023/training-basic-2023.md

 Training sessions will be available from 3 pm (CEST) each day.
 Each session will be approximately 3 hours and will include a short break.

+The training will consist of two days of Nextflow and one day of nf-core training.
+The material covered will be very similar to what has already been shown in [previous community training events](https://www.youtube.com/@nf-core/playlists?view=50&sort=dd&shelf_id=2).

-The schedule for each session will be availble soon!
+The schedule for each session will be available soon!

 ## Asking questions